dqops/dqo/docs/data-sources/json.md

             └───...
 ```

 1. Setting the path prefix to the **/usr/share/clients_data** allows to load its children: market_dictionary.json or the sales folder with all files appearing directly in it (without subfolders of sales).
+The rest of files are omitted since they do not match the json file format.
 The path has to be absolute.
 2. Setting the path prefix to the **/usr/share/clients_data/sales** allows to load a single file from the sales folder.

 If you want to load the market_dictionary.json or the sales folder with all files appearing directly in it (without subfolders of sales), set the path prefix to the /usr/share/clients_data.
+The rest of files are omitted since they do not match the json file format.
 The path has to be absolute.

 To load a single file from the sales folder, the path prefix must be set to the file’s parent folder: /usr/share/clients_data/sales